 Then the roof was felted and battened, and the tiles stacked ready to be reattached.
 We’ve retained the old gutter which is still out of shape but should now be functional.

 By the middle of May the rear roof is going back on.
 That’s Milton in the photo hammering in copper nails.
 Most slates are original but we are adding tile and a half slates at the gables which are new and won’t match exactly.
+The conservation officer commented on them, but they did allow a more sensible overhang than half tiles.

 It was about this time last year that the ducks arrived and they are back again.
 Last year they seemed to live in the garden for a couple of days, then flew in to eat the duck food every now and again for a further few weeks.